Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: New Adversarial Attacks

 Static white-box attacks such as the Projected Gradient Descent (PGD)~\cite{madry2018towards} attack often perform poorly against randomized defenses such as BaRT or TiT.
 In~\cite{TiT} they tested the TiT defense against an attack designed to compensate for randomness, the Expectation over Transformation attack (EOT) attack~\cite{EOT}.
 However, it was shown that the EOT attack performs poorly against TiT (e.g. $20\%$ or worse attack success rate).
 For attacking BaRT, in~\cite{demystifying} they proposed a new white-box attack to break BaRT.
 However, this new attack requires that the image transformations used in the BaRT defense be differentiable, which is a deviation from the original BaRT implementation.

 \textbf{Attack Contributions:} It is crucial for both the attacker and defender to consider the strongest possible adversary when playing the adversarial examples game.
-Thus, we propose two new white-box attacks for targeting randomized defenses.
-The first attack is designed to work on individual randomized defenses and is called the Momentum Iterative Method over Expectation (MIME).
+Thus, we propose three new white-box attacks for targeting randomized defenses.
+The first attack is designed to work on single, randomized defenses and is called the Momentum Iterative Method over Expectation (MIME).
 To the best of our knowledge, MIME is the first white-box attack to achieve a high attack success rate ($>70\%$) against TiT.
 MIME is also capable of achieving a high attack success rate against BaRT, even when non-differentiable transformations are implemented as part of the defense.
-Our second attack, is designed to generate adversarial examples that work against multiple type of defenses (both randomized and non-randomized defenses) simultaneously.
-This compositional attack is called, the Auto Expectation Self-Attention Gradient Attack (AE-SAGA).
+Our second attack, is designed to generate adversarial examples that work against multiple type of defenses simultaneously.
+This compositional attack is called, the Multi-Agent Gradient Expectation attack (MAGE).
+Lastly, we propose a modified version of MAGE called MAGE-D which is designed to target defenses utilizing consensus voting adversarial detection techniques.
+MAGE-D is discussed in Section~\ref{sec:GaME}.